textnet/TN2/README.md

 This is an Excalibur+Electron/Node prototype of the TXTNET.

 ## TODO and ISSUES
++ GUI Server:
+    + listen to events: equip/unequip
+    + send equipment on those events
+    + send equipment with loadPlane
+    + send the same sprite if there is no special one.
++ GUI Render:
+    + attach the actor to the owner's actor
+    + use special EQUIPMENT state
+    + remove/replace actor when needed
-- Visualisation
++ Visualisation
-    - special sprite
+    + special sprite
-    - using default sprite w/zoom
+    + using default sprite w/zoom
++ Debug equip/unequip
+    + Equipment(Up) state broken
+    + position of the picked up item is off, need to be more to the left
+    + When unEquip, position is off, especially left and up
-- Cross-plane transfer
++ Cross-plane transfer
+    + load Plane with equipment
+    + place properly on the new plane
+    + enter with equipment
-- Cross-book transfer
++ Cross-book transfer
+    + leave item in equipment here
+    + get it back
 - Slots
     - `slot` flag of the thing
     - limit transfer only to slots